Residential Community Governance

 - Local Law 11 capital-assessment practices escape documentation

-What TASFGA is building here
+What TASFGA aims to build here

 In-field reporting